Muukid/muTrueType/README.md

 * `MUTT_INVALID_GLYF_SIMPLE_X_COORD` - an x-coordinate within the simple glyph was out of range for its minimum/maximum values.

 * `MUTT_INVALID_GLYF_SIMPLE_Y_COORD` - a y-coordinate within the simple glyph was out of range for its minimum/maximum values.

+* `MUTT_INVALID_GLYF_COMPOSITE_LENGTH` - the length of the composite glyph description is invalid/insufficient to describe the composite glyph.

+* `MUTT_INVALID_GLYF_COMPOSITE_INSTRUCTION_LENGTH` - the instruction length given by the composite glyph exceeded the maximum set by the maxp table.

+* `MUTT_INVALID_GLYF_COMPOSITE_COMPONENT_COUNT` - the amount of components given in the composite glyph exceeded the maximum set by the maxp table.

+* `MUTT_INVALID_GLYF_COMPOSITE_GLYPH_INDEX` - the value for "glyphIndex" in a component within the composite glyph was an invalid glyph index (out of range for the number of glyphs specified in maxp).

+* `MUTT_INVALID_GLYF_COMPOSITE_FLAGS` - the flags in a component within the composite glyph were invalid (multiple mutually exclusive transform data flags were set).

 ## Check if result is fatal